 Where can I put my personal belongings during my visit?

-All backpacks, large umbrellas, strollers and bags and packages larger than 16×16 inches must be left at the coat rack outside the main galleries.
+All backpacks, large umbrellas, strollers and bags and packages larger than 16 x 16 inches must be left at the coat rack outside the main galleries.

 Are food and beverages permitted?

-Food and drinks are not permitted in the Daura Museum of Art unless served at a reception or event.
-All food and beverages must be consumed in the gallery where served.
+Food and drinks are not permitted in the Daura Museum unless served at a reception or event.
+All food and beverages must be consumed in the Museum where served.

 When can I get art for my office on campus?

-Loans are available each fall semester for a one-year period; available work is displayed in the Dillard Lobby Museum.
+Loans of unaccessioned or deaccessioned art are available each fall semester for a one-year period; available work is displayed in the Dillard Lobby Museum.
 Due to limited staff and a heavy workload, loans cannot be made at any other time.
 Notice of works available is sent to all faculty and staff via email.
 Loans are not available for personal use off-campus.